 ENG 253: Survey of American Literature: Colonial to 1900

 ENG 254: Survey of American Literature: 1900 to Present

 Frequently Asked Questions:

-Q: As a transfer student from a community college, what classes should I be taking to stay on track towards attaining a BA of English at Oregon State University, if I make the decision to attend?
+Q: As a transfer student from a community college, what classes should I be taking to stay on track towards attaining a BA in English at Oregon State University?

 A: In addition to courses you’ll take toward the AAS, including 200-level English survey courses equivalent to those we offer here, it is highly recommended that if possible students come to OSU with the two years of college-level foreign language required for the BA degree.